MiniCube11/hackthepulse2022/README.md

 ## What it does

 **Hospichain** informs the government of any lack of supplies a hospital in their zone of care encounters.
-It shows them the urgency of this supply, so they can have a priority list while considering demands. **Hospichain** allows information to get from hospitals to the government fast and simpler, informing each other of their needs.
+It shows them the urgency of this supply, so they can have a priority list while considering demands.
+Using blockchain technology, **Hospichain** allows information to get from hospitals to the government faster and simpler, informing each other of their needs.

 ## How we built it